JNathan18/AI4EO_Final_Project/README.md

    An NDWI layer will also be added as a 5ᵗʰ channel to every 11 × 11 patch.

 3. **Define Regions of Interest (ROIs)**
-   Draw polygons on one “reference” tile covering reef flat, shallow sand, etc.
+   Draw polygons on multiple reference tiles covering reef flat, shallow sand, etc.

 4. **Label the ROIs with IRIS**
    Intelligently Reinforced Image Segmentation (IRIS) software auto-classifies polygons and exports pixel-wise masks.